How to potty train a puppy? Potty training a puppy at the right time and place requires consistency, patience, and positive reinforcement.

 HOW LONG DOES A PUPPY POTTY TRAINING TAKE?

-That can vary; there are many factors such as age, learning history, and its methods and consistency.
+That can vary; there are many factors such as age, learning history, methods and consistency.

 However, with patience and perseverance, most dogs can learn.

 TIPS ON HOW TO POTTY TRAIN A PUPPY AT HOME

 - Do not punish your puppy for having an accident.
 Your pet will learn to fear you.

 - If you see your puppy in the act, clap loudly to let him know that he has done something unacceptable.
 Then take him outside and when he finishes, congratulate him or give him a small reward.

 - If you found the evidence but didn’t see the act, don’t react angrily by yelling or rubbing his nose.
 Puppies are not intellectually apt of connecting your anger to their accident.